LAST UPDATED: 22.11.19

-4.3.
-If the Buyer refuses or fails to take delivery of the goods delivered in accordance with a contract, or fails to take any action necessary on its part for delivery and/or a shipment of the goods, the Seller shall be entitled to terminate the contract with immediate effect, to dispose of the goods as it deems fit, and to recover from the Buyer any loss and additional costs.
+4.2.4 If the Buyer refuses or fails to take delivery of the goods delivered in accordance with the terms and conditions or fails to take any action necessary on its part for delivery and/or a shipment of the goods, the Seller shall be entitled to terminate the contract with immediate effect, to dispose of the goods as it deems fit, and to recover from the Buyer any loss or associated costs.

 5.1.
 No goods are supplied on a sale or return basis.

 5.2.
 Returns on cold chain (refrigerated) goods are not accepted under any circumstances unless an error has occurred that is irrefutably proven to be the fault of the Seller.

 5.3.
 Any errors that may occur as a result of third-party providers (such as courier companies) failure to deliver a service will not constitute grounds for a return.
 The Seller accepts no responsibility for issues that may occur outside of their control.

 5.4.
 Returns are only considered if agreed in writing and accompanied with returns form issued by the Seller.
 Failure to adhere to the terms and conditions outlined within the Seller’s returns policy will nullify the Buyer’s claim for return.